varunsp-163/COMP8325-Applications-of-Artificial-Intelligence-for-Cyber-Security/README.md

 ## How to Run

 Both notebooks are designed for **Google Colab**.
-Upload the `BODMAS_Assignment/` folder to your Google Drive under `MyDrive`, then open and run each notebook top to bottom.
+Create the `BODMAS_Assignment/` folder to your Google Drive under `MyDrive`, then open and run each notebook top to bottom.

-- `logistic_final_submit.ipynb` — Logistic Regression training, evaluation, and holdout prediction
+- `logistic_final_submit.ipynb` - Logistic Regression training, evaluation, and holdout prediction
-- `random_final_submit.ipynb` — Random Forest training, evaluation, and holdout prediction
+- `random_final_submit.ipynb` - Random Forest training, evaluation, and holdout prediction

 ### Running Locally